-e.g. when handling RESTful APIs you may want to validate the response XML – a custom one in most cases.
+e.g. when handling RESTful APIs you may want to validate the response XML โ a custom one in most cases.

-I typically use tools already installed on every Mac and fire a http GET request with curl and immediately check it with xmllint like
+I typically use tools already installed on every Mac and fire a http GET request with

 $ curl http://www.heise.de/newsticker/heise-atom.xml | xmllint --format --schema myschema.xsd -

-But I just don’t like to create and edit W3C XML Schemas – the notorious angle brackets hurt my eyes and the redundant element names hide the real stuff in tons of ever same text.
+But I just don’t like to create and edit W3C XML Schemas โ the notorious angle brackets hurt my eyes and the redundant element names hide the real stuff in tons of ever same text.
 Neither do I like to click through graphical schema editors and getting lost hunting for hidden settings and property dialogs.

 A minimal and naive schema validating the above example Atom feed (and simply created from the feed itself with trang, see below) as W3C Schema looks like this:

-Here comes in RELAX NG, especially it’s “compact form“, which is just what I like – a concise, BNF-ish syntax.
+Here comes in RELAX NG, especially it’s “compact form”, which is just what I like โ a concise, BNF-ish syntax.
 It was designed by Murata Makoto and James Clark, Technical Lead of the XML Working Group back when XML was created and father of the famous expat parser.

 default namespace = "http://www.w3.org/2005/Atom"